Probabilistic quantum algorithm for Lyapunov equations and matrix inversion: Analysis of the probabilistic algorithm

 \section{Analysis of the probabilistic algorithm}

 The algorithm is described in the main text and presented as pseudocode in Algorithm~\ref{alg:cap}.
-Here we show one iteration of the algorithm as a transformation, while hiding all the intermediary steps such as coin flip, block-encoding, and ancilla measurement:
+Here we show one iteration of the algorithm as a transformation, while hiding all the intermediary steps such as coin flip, block encoding, and ancilla measurement: